uchicago-capp-30320/new-arrivals-chi/docs/endpoints/health.md

 The health resources page provides static information and a filterable table for finding specific health services.
 The main page includes a two-button approach to direct users to either a filterable table for immediate assistance or a static page with health information.

-The documentation is divided into three main sections:
+The documentation is divided into the following sections:
 - [Retrieve Health Resources Page Content](#retrieve-health-resources-page-content)
 - [Using the Filterable Table](#using-the-filterable-table)
 - [Health Page Buttons and Links](#health-page-buttons-and-links)